LibraryCarpentry/lc-shell/_episodes/04-loops.md

 > enter your loop variable (such as in [episode 5]({{ page.root }}/05-counting-mining/index.html#using-a-loop-to-count-words)).
 {: .callout}

-In this example, the list is four filenames: 'a.doc', 'b.doc', 'c.doc', and 'd.doc'
+In this example, the list is four filenames: 'a.txt', 'b.txt', 'c.txt', and 'd.txt'
 Each time the loop iterates, it will assign a file name to the variable `filename` and run the `cp` command.
 The first time through the loop,
-`$filename` is `a.doc`.
+`$filename` is `a.txt`.
-The interpreter prints the filename to the screen and then runs the command `cp` on `a.doc`, (because we asked it to echo each filename as it works its way through the loop).
+The interpreter prints the filename to the screen and then runs the command `cp` on `a.txt`, (because we asked it to echo each filename as it works its way through the loop).
 For the second iteration, `$filename` becomes
-`b.doc`.
-This time, the shell prints the filename `b.doc` to the screen, then runs `cp` on `b.doc`.
-The loop performs the same operations for `c.doc` and then for `d.doc` and then, since the list only included these four items, the shell exits the `for` loop at that point.
+`b.txt`.
+This time, the shell prints the filename `b.txt` to the screen, then runs `cp` on `b.txt`.
+The loop performs the same operations for `c.txt` and then for `d.txt` and then, since the list only included these four items, the shell exits the `for` loop at that point.

 > ## Follow the Prompt